Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Miley Cyrus, a dynamo of creativity and emotional intensity, epitomizes the Enneagram Type 4 - 'The Individualist.'
-Her journey through the highs and lows of fame mirrors the core traits of this personality type: a deep-seated need for uniqueness, intense emotions, and an unwavering quest for self-identity.</p>
+<p class="firstLetter">Miley Cyrus is a great example of a Type 4 personality from the Enneagram system.
+This means she is very individualistic, emotional, and always searching for her true self.
+Her life in the spotlight shows these traits well.</p>

-> **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Miley.
+> **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect Miley's actual personality type.

 <div
     style="display: flex;
     justify-content: center;
     margin: 1rem 0;
     "
 >
     <PopCard
         image={`/types/4s/${'Miley-Cyrus'}.webp`}
         showIcon={false}
         enneagramType="4"
         displayText="Miley Cyrus"
         subtext=""
     />
 </div>

 ## What is Miley Cyrus's Personality Type?

 ### Enneagram Type 4: The Individualist

-Type 4 personalities are known for their desire to be unique.
-They are deeply rooted in emotions and have an innate sense of being different from others.
-They often engage in a self-exploration journey to understand their identity and place in the world.
+Type 4 personalities, which Miley Cyrus exemplifies, are often driven by a deep desire to be unique and stand out from others.
+This isn't just about being different for the sake of it; it's a genuine search for an identity that feels true to themselves.
+They often feel like they're different from others and are on a continuous journey to understand and express this uniqueness.

-### Miley's Journey of Self-Discovery and Expression
+### Miley's Path of Finding Herself

 Miley's life has been a roller-coaster of self-discovery and expression.
 From her days as Hannah Montana to her <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.billboard.com/music/music-news/miley-cyrus-bangerz-era-harshly-judged-1235331972/">Bangerz era</a>, she has never shied away from the spotlight.
-She is ever evolving and this is characteristic of a Type 4 who refuse to be pinned down and prefer to embody a persona that you have never seen or heard of before, a true original.
+She's constantly evolving, revealing new aspects of her identity.
+Each career phase reflects a deeper layer of her self-discovery, typical of Type 4's endless quest for authenticity.

 ### The glitz and glamor comes with its own stressors

 Being in the spotlight has brought Miley her share of stressors.
-When she started to grow out the fame of being Hannah Montana it was a struggle trying to redifine herself.
+When she started to grow out the fame of being Hannah Montana, it was a struggle trying to redefine herself.
 She went into

 The scrutiny and the expectations seemed to have pushed her to experiment, sometimes sparking controversies.
-Her openness about her struggles with drugs and sobriety is a testimony to a Type 4’s introspective nature and desire for emotional honesty.
+Her openness about her struggles with drugs and sobriety is a testimony to a Type 4’s reflective nature and desire for emotional honesty.

 ### Pride and Achievement

 Her musical achievements are a source of pride.
-However, it’s her journey of self-discovery and her advocacy for LGBTQ+ rights that truly resonate with the Type 4’s desire for significance and making a meaningful impact.
+However, it’s her journey of self-discovery and her advocacy for LGBTQ+ rights that genuinely resonate with Type 4’s desire for significance and making a meaningful impact.

 ## Conversations and Reflections

-Miley often delves into discussions about her voice, her musical journey, and her personal evolutions.
-These conversations, often laden with emotional undertones, offer a glimpse into her introspective mind, a hallmark of Type 4 personalities.
+Miley often discusses her voice, musical journey, and personal evolutions.
+Often laden with emotional undertones, these conversations offer a glimpse into her reflective mind, a hallmark of Type 4 personalities.

 ### Habits and Companions